-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

-Many Latino Men Are Supporting President Trump In Tuesday's Vote
+Many Latino Men Are Supporting President Trump This Election

-Reymundo Torres is an Arizonian, a devout Roman Catholic, ethnically Mexican, and a staunch supporter of this president.
+Reymundo Torres is an Arizonian, a devout Roman Catholic, ethnically Mexican and a staunch supporter of this president.

 "The thing that initially attracted me and keeps me tied to him is that he has taught Republicans how to not just win, but no longer throw our faces and bodies in front of every punch that the left is willing to throw," Torres said.

-Torres likes the way Trump takes no mess from Democrats or what he calls establishment Republicans.
+Torres likes the way President Trump takes no mess from Democrats or what he calls establishment Republicans.
 Also, Torres said, it's refreshing to see a president do what he says he's going to do despite criticism — from Trump's fiery tweets, sometimes filled with misinformation — to his controversial decisions such as moving the U.S. Embassy in Israel to Jerusalem, a disputed territory.

 Come Election Day top of mind for Torres will be Trump's remaking of the federal courts.
 The president has appointed more than 200 judges in his time in office.
 That, not immigration, is what Torres will be thinking of as he casts his ballot.